Mike Ehrmantraut Character Analysis: The Broken Father Behind the Perfect Fixer

 Stacey and Kaylee: Love as Penance

-Stacey and Kaylee reveal Mike’s tenderness and his self-deception.
+Stacey and Kaylee reveal both Mike’s tenderness and his rationalization.

 His care for them is sincere.
 He wants them safe.
-He wants Kaylee to have what Matt cannot provide her.
-His scenes with Kaylee matter because they show that Mike is not emotionally dead.
-He can be soft.
-He can be patient.
-He can play.
-He can read.
-He can smile in small, fragile ways.
+He wants Kaylee to have a future.
+His scenes with her prove that he is not emotionally dead.

-But they also expose his rationalization.
+But they also expose the way he converts love into justification.
 The money he earns for them becomes the moral shield for everything else.
-He needs them to be the reason because without that reason, he has to face the possibility that he is still choosing the life for himself—for punishment, for usefulness, for the familiarity of danger.
+He needs family to be the reason because without that reason, he has to face the possibility that he is choosing the work for himself too—because danger, usefulness, and punishment have become familiar.

 Jimmy McGill / Saul Goodman: Two Masks Recognising Each Other

-Jimmy and Mike are opposites in style but twins in structure.
+Jimmy and Mike are opposites in style but similar in structure.

 Jimmy talks.
 Mike withholds.